DinoChiesa/get-gcp-access-token/README.md

 9. invoke the script:
    ```
    cd getTokenWithUserAuth
+   npm install
    node ./getTokenWithUserAuth.js -v --nostash \
        --client_credentials ./downloaded-client-config-file.json
    ```

-9. The script should open a browser tab and ask you to grant consent.
+9. The script should open a browser tab and ask you to sign in with Google, and then grant consent.
 When you paste in the one-time code into the terminal, you'll get a token back.

+   You can then use that token as a Bearer token in API calls to *.googleapis.com .

 ## getTokenWithServiceAccount